mimon/ogre-next/Docs/src/manual/compositor.md

 Only used by PSSM techniques.
 Specifies the number of splits per light.
 Can vary per shadow map.
 The number of splits must be greater than 2.
 Default is 3.

+-   num\_stable\_splits \<num\_stable\_splits\>

+PSSM tends to be very unstable to camera rotation changes.
+Rotate the camera around and the shadow mapping artifacts keep changing.

+setNumStableSplits allows you to fix that problem; by switching to ConcentricShadowCamera for the first N splits you specify; while the rest of the splits will use FocusedShadowCameraSetup.

+We achieve rotation stability by sacrificing overall quality.
+Using ConcentricShadowCamera on higher splits means sacrificing exponentially a lot more quality (and even performance);
+thus the recommended values are num\_stable\_splits = 1 or num\_stable\_splits = 2

+The default is num\_stable\_splits = 0 which disables the feature

 -   pssm\_lambda \<lambda\>